Kibiya: Geography

+Kibiya Local Government Area has an average temperature of 33 degrees Celsius or 91 degrees Fahrenheit with a total area of 404 square kilometres (156 square miles).
+The region has two distinct seasons: the dry and the wet.
+The average wind speed in the region is 9 km/h.

 Climate

 In Kibiya, the year-round heat and partly overcast dry season contrast with the unpleasant wet season.
-The average annual temperature fluctuates between 54°F and 100°F; it is rarely lower or higher than 105°F. The hot season, which runs from March 13 to May 15, lasts for 2.0 months and with daily highs that average more than 97°F. April is the warmest month of the year in Kibiya, with typical high temperatures of 100°F and low temperatures of 72°F. The average daily high temperature during the 1.9-month mild season, which runs from November 29 to January 26, is below 89°F. With an average low temperature of 55°F and high temperature of 87°F, January is the coldest month of the year in Kibiya.
+The average annual temperature fluctuates between 54 F and 100 F; it is rarely higher than 105 F. The hot season, which runs from March 13 to May 15, lasts for 2 months and with daily highs that average more than 97 F. April is the warmest month of the year in Kibiya, with typical high temperatures of 100 F and low temperatures of 72 F. The average daily high temperature during the 1.9-month mild season, which runs from November 29 to January 26, is below 89 F. With an average low temperature of 55 F and high temperature of 87 F, January is the coldest month of the year in Kibiya.

 Religion

 The two main religions practice in Kibiya are Islam and Christianity.